 She was under strict instructions by the judge to follow certain bond conditions.
 So when word got out that she was allegedly carrying a gun and drinking, prosecutors quickly filed a motion to “revoke bond.”
 That is, they wanted to have her put in jail until her trial.

-After a hearing, the Judge denied their request and allowed her to remain free, but the case put the issue of bond revocations into the spotlight.
+After a hearing, the Judge denied their request and allowed her to remain free.
+Several months later, however, the judge did in fact revoke her bond after she allegedly tested positive for a controlled substance.
+Normally, bond revocations don’t generate news, but this high-profile case put the issue of bond revocations into the spotlight.
 Here’s a crash course on bond revocations in Texas, including ways to avoid them.

 What is a bail bond?